ongr-io/SettingsBundle/README.rst

 ..

-Also it's recommended to install projects assets:
+Also it's recommended to install projects' assets:

 .. code-block:: bash